 Recurring chest irritation or cough can often be mistaken for a simple cold or respiratory infection.
 Ask your doctor to check for TB if you have HIV and experience these symptoms.

+A TB blood test is the better test for determining whether you are infected.
 If you are living with HIV, tuberculosis testing is especially important to detect disease early.
 You can be tested by your doctor, or by visiting a county health department.
 Knowing your TB status is just as important as knowing your HIV status.

 Tuberculosis is one of the leading causes of death among people living with HIV.
 Know your TB status.